Estimation of Average Effects in Short $T$ Heterogeneous Panels: Monte Carlo experiments

 \subsubsection{MC evidence on the Hausman test of correlated heterogeneity}

-Table \ref{tab:Test_d1_arx_chi2_tex0} reports empirical size and power of the Hausman test of correlated heterogeneity given by (\ref{htest}), for the cases of homogeneity (left), uncorrelated heterogeneity (middle) and correlated heterogeneity (right).
-Size of the test is around the nominal level of 5 per cent.
-When $\boldsymbol{x}_{it}$ is strictly exogenous and $ \boldsymbol{\beta }_{i}$ is distributed independently of $\boldsymbol{X}_{i}$ , FE, MG and TMG estimators are all consistent under homogeneity and uncorrelated heterogeneity, and in this case, the Hausman test does not have power against uncorrelated heterogeneity.
-However, in the case where slope coefficients are heterogeneous \textit{and} correlated with the regressors, the TMG estimator is consistent while the FE estimator is biased for all $T$ .
+Table \ref{tab:Test_d1_arx_chi2_tex0} reports empirical size and power of the Hausman test of correlated heterogeneity given by (\ref{htest}) under three scenarios: homogeneity (left), uncorrelated heterogeneity (middle), and correlated heterogeneity (right).
+We continue to focus on the simple case where $k^{\prime }=1$.
+The size of the test is around the nominal level of 5 per cent.
+When $\boldsymbol{x}_{it}$ is strictly exogenous and $ \boldsymbol{\beta }_{i1}$ is distributed independently of $\boldsymbol{X} _{i} $, FE, MG and TMG estimators are all consistent under homogeneity and if heterogeneity is present but uncorrelated.
+In such a case, the Hausman test does not have power.
+However, in the case where slope coefficients are heterogeneous \textit{and} correlated with the regressors, the TMG estimator is consistent while the FE estimator is biased for all $T$.
 In this case, we would expect the proposed test to have power, and this is indeed evident in the right panel of Table \ref{tab:Test_d1_arx_chi2_tex0}.
-Also the power of the test rises with increases in $n$ even when $T=2$, illustrating the (ultra) small $T$ consistency of the proposed test.
-We also find that allowing for time effects does not affect the performance of the proposed Hausman test of correlated heterogeneity.
-See Section \ref{MCtest} of the online supplement.
+Also, the power of the test rises with increases in $n$ even when $T=2$, illustrating the (ultra) small $T$ consistency of the proposed test.
+We also obtain similar test results when we allow for time effects.
+See sub-section \ref{MCtest} of the online supplement.

+Hausman test results for DGPs with two or three regressors are summarized in Tables \ref{tab:Test_d1_arx_chi2_tex0_k3} through \ref {tab:Test_te_d1_arx_chi2_tex0_k4} of the online supplement.
+Recall that we allow for correlated heterogeneity only in the coefficients of the first regressor.
+Consequently, we observe a decline in the power of the Hausman test as we add regressors with uncorrelated heterogeneous coefficients.
+The empirical power of the test decreases with $k$, particularly when $T=k$.